PACE Award

-For the 2019-2020 award cycle PACE added recognition as a PACE Pilot, which targeted pre-commercial innovations, to try to capture the rise of innovations tied to safety, fuel efficiency, vehicle electrification and driving assist/driving automation.
+For the 2019–2020 award cycle PACE added recognition as a PACE Pilot, which targeted pre-commercial innovations, to try to capture the rise of innovations tied to safety, fuel efficiency, vehicle electrification and driving assist/driving automation.
 This award attempts to capture innovations earlier in the development cycle, e.g. when they show up in announcements at the Consumer Electronics Show.

-Due to the coronavirus pandemic, 2020 awards were made online.
-No decisions have been made on how the Awards process will adapt in 2020-21 in the face of the pandemic.

 Awards programs such as PACE are potential sources for studying the nature of technological change.
 One such attempt is in Smitka and Warrian (2017).
 In Chapter 6, "Automotive Innovation Model and the Supply Chain: PACE Awards", they find that:

 "The results indicate that technology-pull is dominant, not technology-push.
 We do observe some innovation that seems to represent using new materials to implement a well-understood approach that was not previously cost-effective or otherwise was not used.
 We also find the occasional bright idea that in some cases could have been implemented decades ago, had anyone thought to try.
 However, overall we find that new vehicle technologies are responses to regulatory pressure to improve safety, limit emissions, and improve fuel efficiency."

 Similarly, David Andrea notes in Forbes that:

 "While the popular press is having an interesting debate on whether Detroit or Silicon Valley will have the greatest influence over the mobility revolution, the 2019 PACE awards are dominated by the suppliers with the deepest R&D capabilities and longest histories of commercializing innovation.
 Reviewing the finalists, it is interesting that the vast majority, 26 of the 31 come from what would be considered "traditional suppliers."
 And only 6 of the firms are located outside 100 miles of industry's Detroit epicenter.
 Perhaps this is the result of selection bias as the process to submit applications, meet with judges, produce promotional materials and the like is not small in budget of executive time and funds, two resources always in short supply in smaller firms or start-ups."

-Winners

-From 1997, citations describing the winning innovations are available on the Automotive News PACE Award web site.
-Winners for years not listed below, as well as citations that provide a one-paragraph overview of the innovation, can be found on the PACE Awards web site.